 Fjallraven Rucksack No. 21

 The Fjallraven Rucksack No. 21 flaunts a casual rugged style that appeals to anyone who wants to look different without being weird—or compromise with functionality.
 Its minimalistic look makes it perfect for navigating the city streets and buses.

 If you are planning to haul a moderate amount of stuff for a day hike—even a short multi-day hike or weekend trip—rest assured that the Fjallraven Rucksack No. 21 will suit the bill.
-If support and organizational capacity are your main criteria, you should probably look elsewhere.
+If support and organizational capacity are your main criteria though, you should probably look elsewhere.

-A fuss-free backpack, The North Face Jester offers an impressive set of features for its cost.
-With this model, you know exactly what you are getting: a low-profile travel pack that gets the job done.
+A fuss-free daypack, The North Face Jester offers an impressive set of features for its cost.
+With this model, you know exactly what you are getting: a low-profile travel daypack that gets the job done.

 As a casual commuter bag, it’s roomy enough.
 It comes with two main zippered compartments, as well as a front panel that combines a bunch of smaller pockets.
 There are mesh pockets on the sides to hold your water bottles, too.

 And while The North Face Jester lacks a dedicated laptop slot, the main sleeve is spacious enough to fit a 17″ laptop, along with some books and other items.
 The lightweight polyester coupled with the contoured design conforms to the natural bends of your spine and shoulders, giving you a vest-like fit and feel when you need it the most.

 To top it all, The North Face Jester even repels water and dries quickly.
 Just keep in mind that it’s water-resistant, not waterproof; it can stand up to short spurts like light rain or spills from a bottle, not a massive downpour or a leap into a river.